jlortiz528/academic-kickstart/content/publication/rator/index.md

 # publication: Working Paper
 publication_short:

-abstract: Survey data on expectations show that errors and revisions tend to covary negatively which implies that forecasters exhibit overreactive behavior.
-While this empirical finding is used to motivate models of non-rational expectations, I argue that error predictability is not sufficient to reject rationality.
-I prove that a rational model of strategic interaction can deliver and identical OLS coefficient from an errors-on-revisions regression as non-rational models of overconfidence and diagnostic expectations.
-In light of this, I propose focusing on the persistence of revisions as a more robust reduced form exercise.
-Using data from the Survey of Professional Forecasters, I find evidence against linear rational expectations.
+abstract: Error predictability is a salient feature of survey data and serves as a motivation for departures from full information rational expectations (FIRE) models.
+Within the set of non-FIRE models, however, there are several theories consistent with the error predictability.
+I offer an additional fact that can serve to further distinguish between models of belief formation: the persistence of overlapping revisions.
+Intuitively, non-FIRE models featuring Bayesian updating require that revisions about fixed events be serially uncorrelated.
+By way of example I show that this fact, when applied to the Survey of Professional Forecasters, favors a model of diagnostic expectations over a model of strategic interaction.

 # Summary.
 An optional shortened abstract.
-summary: Forecast error predictability is used to motivate models of non-rational expectations.
-This paper finds, however, that a rational model of strategic interaction can look a lot like a non-rational model.
-I propose a more robust test of linear rational expectations.
+summary: Forecast error predictability is used to motivate departures from full information rational expectations.
+I offer an additional fact that can serve to further distinguish between models of belief formation.

 tags:
  # - Source Themes